 Depending on data quality, availability and treatment, planners may consider complementing the representativeness of species in PAs, with PA spatial properties.
-This choice gains special relevancy when PAs are exposed to detrimental impacts from neighboring regions that may flow into PAs (i.e., edge-effects) or when environmental and/or threat gradients make PA location and design strategic for biodiversity protection.
-The shape and compactness of PAs (Billionnet, 2015; Nalle et al., 2002; Williams, 2002), length of PA edges (Cerdeira et al., 2005; Fischer and Church, 2003; McDonnell et al., 2002; Önal and Briers, 2002), the number of PA isolates and their proximity (Alagador and Cerdeira, 2007; Cerdeira and Pinto, 2005; Nalle et al., 2002; Önal and Briers, 2002) are spatial attributes (i.e., constraints) that add up to the species' representativeness in MSC and MC problems (see Baskent and Keles, 2005; Billionnet, 2013 for a review on other spatial design models; Williams et al., 2004).
+This choice gains special relevancy when PAs are exposed to detrimental impacts from neighboring regions that may flow into PAs (i.e. edge-effects) or when environmental and/or threat gradients make PA location and design strategic for biodiversity protection.
+The shape and compactness of PAs (Billionnet, 2015; Nalle et al., 2002; Williams, 2002), length of PA edges (Cerdeira et al., 2005; Fischer and Church, 2003; McDonnell et al., 2002; Önal and Briers, 2002), the number of PA isolates and their proximity (Alagador and Cerdeira, 2007; Cerdeira and Pinto, 2005; Nalle et al., 2002; Önal and Briers, 2002) are spatial attributes (i.e. constraints) that add up to the species' representativeness in MSC and MC problems (see Baskent and Keles, 2005; Billionnet, 2013 for a review on other spatial design models; Williams et al., 2004).
 Other approaches combine the constraints of PA placement and design with species-specific requirements or with the heterogeneity of the landscape.
-For example, Ciarleglio et al. (2009) and Cerdeira et al. (2010) introduced two unrelated problems in which the cost/area of PA networks is minimized, while cohesive subsets of PAs are identified for each species in which their representation targets are met.
-Hamaide et al. (2014) formulated the MSC and MC problems attending the risks of expanding threats (e.g., contagious diseases and fires), which are heterogeneously distributed across space.
+For example, Ciarleglio et al. (2009) and Cerdeira et al.

+(2010) introduced two unrelated problems in which the cost/area of PA networks is minimized, while cohesive subsets of PAs are identified for each species in which their representation targets are met.
+Hamaide et al. (2014) formulated the MSC and MC problems attending the risks of expanding threats (e.g. contagious diseases and fires), which are heterogeneously distributed across space.
 Under their formulations, final solutions are characterized by small PAs, where expanding threats are very likely to occur and large PAs (multiple cohesive protected sites) where these threats are unlikely.

-Given that most of the spatial attributes imply nonlinear relationships among sites, to make the problems computationally tractable, when possible, nonlinearities in decision variables need to be linearized (Billionnet, 2014).
-Linearization usually implies adding more variables and constraints that, altogether, linearly replicate the original nonlinear relationships.
-Those transformations make solutions harder to obtain when compared with solutions from models that, originally, do not involve nonlinear relationships.
-However, there is a particular class of nonlinear problems (i.e., their solution space defines a convex set) for which global optima are also obtainable through nonlinear convex optimization methods (Bazaraa et al., 2013).
+Given that most of the spatial attributes imply nonlinear relationships among sites, the computational tractability of problems request, when possible, the nonlinearities in decision variables to be linearized (Billionnet, 2014).
+These transformations make solutions harder to obtain when compared with solutions from models that, originally, do not involve nonlinear relationships.
+However, there is a particular class of nonlinear problems (i.e. their solution space defines a convex set) for which global optima are also obtainable through nonlinear convex optimization methods (Bazaraa et al., 2013).

-4. CONNECTIVITY
+4. Connectivity